 Your Health and Safety is Our Priority

-- Make sure that all your doctors have your important health information.
+- Make sure that all doctors have your health information.
 Do not assume that everyone has all the information they need.

 - Ensure health care providers check your identification (name and date of birth) before any medication, treatment, or procedure.